osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 In order to configure the container, you will need:

 1. A system that can run containers, such as Docker or Kubernetes
+1. Appropriate user permissions configured on the system.
+   1. Launching a container manually via docker requires membership in the [`docker` group](https://docs.docker.com/engine/install/linux-postinstall/).
+   2. Installing the container via RPM and launching it via systemd both require `root` privileges.
+   3. A scratch directory on the system must be writable by uid 1000.
 1. A [registered administrative contact](../common/contact-registration.md)
 1. A [registered resource](../common/registration.md) in OSG Topology;
    resource registration allows OSG to do proper usage accounting and maintain contacts in case of security incidents